Eightfingers/Iterative_MILP_methods_vehicle_control_Julia/README.md

 - 5_growing_iterative_method.jl: Increasing of obstacle radius at every iteration (problem relaxation) for even faster solving time.

 # Other papers
-This repo also contain other papers that covers using Mixed Integer Linear Programming (MILP) for control/trajectory of systems.
+This repo also contains other papers that cover using Mixed Integer Linear Programming (MILP) for control/trajectory of systems.

 # Slide link
 Google slides that I used for my Linear Optimization class presentation.